 Introduction to the History of Modern Latin America

 In this module you will be introduced to the main patterns of Latin American political, economic and social history between the late colonial period and the mid-to-late 20th Century which will give you a thorough grounding of the major issues, themes and forces that have shaped the societies in the region.
 In one part of the module you will study the history of the Spanish-speaking America and in the other half consider the history of Brazil and aspects such as the various patterns of change and development of the region and political radicalism.
 For this module you will have a one 1-hour lecture and a one 1-hour seminar each week.

 Introduction to Literature in Spanish

 You’ll read a series of key texts from Spain and Spanish America.
 Its purpose is to impart an essential body of literary-historical and cultural knowledge relating to the main periods, genres and conventions of literature in Spanish from the Middle Ages to the modern period.
-You’ll spend two hours per week in lectures and seminars studying for this module.

 This module will build on grammatical knowledge and communication skills developed in Spanish 1.
 Written classes will concentrate on developing essay writing skills in Spanish using a range of Spanish texts as stimuli.
 Special attention will be given to developing complex sentence structures and rhetorical devices.
 Laboratory classes will use a range of contemporary audio-visual materials from Spanish and Latin-American.